JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 ```
 Parameters:
   (for image and imageNow)
-     map:    Type of image (SPR, TIL, or ITM)
+     map:    Type of the images (SPR, TIL, or ITM)
      target: id/name of image to edit
      source: id/name of image to copy

   (for imagePal and imagePalNow)
-     map:    Type of image (SPR, TIL, or ITM)
+     map:    Type of the images (SPR, TIL, or ITM)
      target: id/name of image to edit
      source: palette index (0 is bg, 1 is tiles, 2 is sprites/items,
                            higher requires editing your game data to include more)